 Acrylic | Netball | Tennis

-As part of the Victorian State governments $9.6M commitment to netball via the Inner-City Netball Program, the Department of Education funded the redevelop of the schools three netball/tennis courts non-compliant courts.
+As part of the Victorian State governments $9.6M commitment to netball via the Inner-City Netball Program, the Department of Education funded the redevelopment of the schools three netball/tennis non-compliant courts.

 Having completed the initial assessments of the courts, SPORTENG were engaged to complete the detailed design and documentation for the redevelopment of the courts to be Netball Australia and Tennis Australia compliant.